Ki Design Decisions

 variables.
 We think the explicit scoping is important: Java and C++ travel up

-scopes to resolve identifiers and therefore don't require a self
+scopes to resolve identifiers and therefore don't require a self (or in C++'s

-) for method calls and variables.
+case, this) for method calls and variables.
 In Java this isn't too confusing

 because there are no global functions or variables, but in C++ the programmer